KDB2/BlackProject/README.md

   - [ ] Model parameters <- addressed with annotate + clipping off (2nd table)
   - [x] Minimum 3 decades per charts
   - [x] Revert renaming CreateGraph function.
-  - [ ] Create new function for axis setting definition: deg scale or proba scale / linear or log scale
+  - [x] Create new function for axis setting definition: deg scale or proba scale / linear or log scale

+## GUI:
+- [x] Create a small GUI to select the analysis to be performed
+- [x] Add an update function to the GUI in order to update the package.
+- [ ] Add a close after analysis check box.

 ## Documentation: